tanium/github-org-export/README.md

 Additionally, there are adjustable variables at the beginning of the script.
 Of note, there are:
  - `EXPORT_SIZE`

    This needs to be kept 'under 5G'.
 Keeping this at or under 2G was good for my runs.
-Repo sizes vary greatly.
-Our largest export was 2.8GB due to
+Repo sizes vary greatly and this was a lazy (best?) effort to keep the export size in check.
  - `LOCK_REPOSITORIES`

    This is false out of the box because you're doing dry runs first right?
 RIGHT?